rune/rune/docs/docs/quick-start.md

 sidebar_position: 0
 ---

-# Intro
+# Quick Start

-## Why use Rune?

 Build a multiplayer game that reaches millions and let Rune handle all the complexity.
-Here's some things you **don't have to worry about** if you use Rune:

-- Netcode
-- Hosting servers
-- Accounts & friends
-- Voice chat
-- Matchmaking
-- Version mismatches
-- Conflict resolution
-- Spectating
+Rune handles hetcode, hosting servers, voice chat, matchmaking, spectating, and much more!

+## Install

-## Setting up a new project
+Create a new Rune game project by running:

 ```sh
 npx rune-games-cli@latest create
 ```

-## Integrate with existing game

-Include the following lines in your `index.html` file before loading any other JS scripts:
+or integrate with an existing game by including these lines in your `index.html` file before loading any other JS scripts:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/rune-games-sdk@4/multiplayer-dev.js"></script>